Back to news

 TL;DR

-TL;DR: CodeWhisperer is AWS's AI coding assistant with deep service integration.
-We tested its code generation, security scanning, and AWS-specific features.
+TL;DR: CodeWhisperer is AWS's coding assistant, wired deep into its services.
+We tested code generation, security scanning, and the AWS-specific bits.

 Key takeaways

-• Amazon CodeWhisperer Review: AWS's Coding Assistant: **TL;DR:** CodeWhisperer is a strong coding assistant for teams that live inside AWS.
+• Amazon CodeWhisperer Review: AWS's Coding Assistant: Amazon CodeWhisperer Review: AWS's Coding Assistant **TL;DR:** CodeWhisperer is a strong coding assistant for teams that live inside AWS.

-• AWS Integration: This is where the tool earns its keep.
+• AWS Integration: AWS Integration This is where the tool earns its keep.

-• Security Scanning: CodeWhisperer scans your code for: OWASP Top 10 vulnerabilities Hardcoded credentials Injection flaws Insecure dependencies AWS-specific misconfigurations **Test:** We planted 10 vulnerabilities on purpose.
+• Security Scanning: Security Scanning CodeWhisperer scans your code for: OWASP Top 10 vulnerabilities Hardcoded credentials Injection flaws Insecure dependencies AWS-specific misconfigurations **Test:** We planted 10 vulnerabilities on purpose.

-• Pros and Cons: Best for AWS development: Weak outside AWS ecosystem Free individual tier: Professional tier is expensive Built-in security scanning: Slower than Cursor/Copilot Reference tracking: Fewer IDE integrations Good documentation: Less accurate for non-cloud code
+• Pros and Cons: Pros and Cons Best for AWS development Weak outside AWS ecosystem Free individual tier Professional tier is expensive Built-in security scanning Slower than Cursor/Copilot Reference tracking Fewer IDE

 Amazon CodeWhisperer Review: AWS's Coding Assistant